 (2) The withholding or withdrawing of a life-sustaining procedure or of artificially administered nutrition and hydration in accordance with the provisions of ORS 127.505 to 127.660 and 127.995 does not, for any purpose, constitute a suicide, assisting a suicide, mercy killing or assisted homicide.
-[1989 c.914 s.14; 1993 c.767 s.17]
+[1989 c.914 \$14; 1993 c.767 \$17]

 127.575 Instrument presumed valid.
 A health care provider has no duty to give effect to any instrument unless the provider has received a copy of the instrument.
-Health care providers are entitled to assume the validity and enforceability of an advance directive if the directive on its face is in compliance with ORS 127.505 to 127.660 and 127.995, and the provider has not been given notice of a suspension, reinstatement, revocation, superseding document, disqualification, withdrawal, dispute or other legal infirmity raising a question as to the validity or enforceability of the provider has not been given notice of a suspension, reinstatement, revocation, superseding document if the provider has not been given notice of a suspension, reinstatement, superseding document, disqualification, withdrawal, dispute or other legal infirmity raising a question as to the validity of any other instrument if the provider has not been given notice of a suspension, reinstatement, revocation, superseding document, disqualification, withdrawal, dispute or other legal infirmity raising a question as to the validity of the instrument if the provider has not been given notice of a suspension, reinstatement, revocation, superseding document, disqualification, withdrawal, dispute or other legal infirmity raising a question as to the validity of the instrument.
-[1989 c.914 s.15; 1993 c.767 s.18]
+Health care providers are entitled to assume the validity and enforceability of an advance directive if the directive on its face is in compliance with ORS 127.505 to 127.660 and 127.995, and the provider has not been given notice of a suspension, reinstatement, revocation, superseding document, disqualification, withdrawal, dispute or other legal infirmity raising a question as to the validity or enforceability of the directive.
+Health care providers are entitled to assume the validity and enforceability of any other instrument if the provider has not been given notice of a suspension, reinstatement, revocation, superdocument, disqualification, seding withdrawal, dispute or other legal infirmity raising a question as to the validity or enforceability of the instrument.
+[1989 c.914 §15; 1993 c.767 §18]